← Blog

 Furthermore, in the United States, the aforementioned US Core IG is driving even greater standardization.
 This guide builds on the R4 standard and defines a minimum set of constraints and resources that must be supported by all certified health IT systems.
 By requiring adherence to US Core, the U.S. government is ensuring that a common set of resources can be retrieved from any system, further reducing the variations we have to manage and paving the way for a more truly interoperable healthcare ecosystem.
 Because of the support for US Core IG in the EHRs our applications are integrated with, we recently turned off support for DSTU2 and STU3 in our applications.

 Don’t let FHIR variation slow down your app development.
-With our new service, RapidFireApps, we can help application vendors, healthcare organizations, and payers launch or integrate apps faster, with less complexity.
-Learn more about the recognition our FHIR apps have received and schedule a conversation with our team today.
+We can help application vendors, healthcare organizations, and payers launch or integrate apps faster, with less complexity.